 The power of the 1st party claim is changing in value and in terms of being required.
-The uses, value and potential of the 1st party claim has not been reached.
+The changes mean that uses, value and potential of the 1st party claim has not been reached.
 It’s actually just the beginning of changes to the power of your 1st party claims.
-We’re in the early stage of realizing the fuller potential of raising the value of individual input.
-We know that the claims we make as the 1st party can do more and can play a larger role at this time.
+We’re now in the early stage of realizing the fuller potential of raising the value, of individual input.
+We know that the claims we make as the 1st party can do more, and can play a larger role at this time in history.
 As of today more jobs require that you are in a positon to become aware of the new incoming claims.
-You may not need to be aware of all incoming claims, but in a growing number of cases it’s becoming a requirement that you have the 1st party claim for proof.
+You may not need to be aware of all incoming claims, but in a growing number of cases, it’s becoming a requirement that you have the 1st party claims for proof.

-For the average person the point of sale was only a point of sale.
-As terms like data breach became more frequent there was a realization of the value that was stored.
-And at the same time bits of information un-important to the provider were being weaved in to products with value.
-What’s missing is your input which is a compilation of all your experiences and conditions.
-At each stage of your life you have more to share, stuff that previously was not there, and so there can be uncaptured value that was not there as well.
-The data-miners, IT workers and the industries that employ them have created value; value from your 1st party experiences.
-This new industry is making products and services that were previously unavailable, suddenly available.
+As terms like data breach became more frequent there is a realization of the value of what’s stored.
+And at the same time bits of information, un-important to the provider, were being weaved in to products with value.
+What’s missing is your equity from that which is a compilation of all your experiences.
+At each stage of your life you have more to share; stuff that previously was not there.
+We are creating uncaptured value that was not there prior to the new era of data storage.
+The data-miners, IT workers and the industries that employ them have created value; value from our 1st party experiences.
+This growing industry is making products and services that were previously unavailable, suddenly available.
 The products and possibilities are lining the shelves of the marketplace as disrupters.
-Disrupting how problems would be solved and how they will be defined forever.
+Disrupting how problems will be solved and how they will be defined forever.

 Let me ask you this; where are the best places to start collecting 1st party claims, experiences and suggestions?
-It’s worth knowing because it’s a gold rush to get the most and best information that can be used for an advantage.
+It’s worth knowing because it’s a gold rush to get the most and best information.
 The uses of 1st party claims include validation, examination, theorizing and predictive analysis.
-Nothing is wrong with capturing 1st party claims, the main problem is caused by the handling and value sharing policies.
+Nothing is wrong with capturing 1st party claims, the main problem is caused by the handling and value sharing components in the policies.
 It has become more mandatory today that we assign a value and requirement for citizen claims.
-The reason for these new standards are mandated for tracking, trust and transparency.
+The reason for these new standards are mandated for tracking, trust, transparency and benefits.

 Susan was one of 200 people selected to give answers to 3 questions after an employment selection process.
-The group was chosen to participate because the 1st party experiences can many times describe what would be difficult to see.
-Comparing and contrasting 1st party claims should be a part of organizing the individual’s inputs.
+The 200 people were chosen to participate because their 1st party claims can describe their experience.
+Comparing and contrasting 1st party claims should be a part of organizing.
 When we are unfairly treated most of us get that message as it comes from the one giving the treatment.
-Our failure to address small grievances and perceptions can more likely feed a larger problem.
+Our failure to address small grievances and perceptions can feed a larger problem.
 Leaving small problems to feaster for personal or professional gain can be a strong temptation.

-From hiding black mold to questionable medical experiments in prisons; these problem hiding practices create social consequences for all of us.
+From hiding black mold to questionable medical experiments in prisons; problems of this type are hiding practices that create negative social consequences.
 Hiding the 1st party claims are an act of anti-social behavior.
-It’s anti-social behavior that can make life for the rest of us more dangerous and precarious.
+It’s anti-social behavior that is willing to make life for the rest of us more dangerous.
 Too many public administrators are hiding the 1st party claims to save money, protect friends and promote blindness through practice.
 This blindness opens an environment for big corporations and institutions to hide a significant number of 1st party claims that belong to the public domain.